ChRe777/CleanCode/drafts.md

 	* Design

 		* Architecture
+			* Fix incompetent software architect :-)

-			* Fix to much table in database
+			* Fix to much table in database in DB (blowed DB)

-			* Fix to much properties forms
+			* Fix to much properties forms in UI (blowed UI)

-			* Fix business logic in every layer (UI, DB, ...)
+			* Fix business logic in every layer of BL (UI, DB, ...)
+			* Fix no existing API in BL

 		* Minimum 3-Tier-Application
 		* Client Server